akullpp/awesome-java/README.md

 ## ORM

-*APIs which handle the persistence of objects*
+*APIs which handle the persistence of objects.*

 * [EclipseLink](https://www.eclipse.org/eclipselink/) - Supports a number of persistence standards: JPA, JAXB, JCA and SDO
 * [Hibernate](http://hibernate.org/orm/) - Robust and widely used with an active community.

 ## PDF

-*Everything that helps with the creation of PDF files*
+*Everything that helps with the creation of PDF files.*

 * [Apache FOP](http://xmlgraphics.apache.org/fop/) - Creates PDF from XSL-FO.
 * [Apache PDFBox](http://pdfbox.apache.org/) - Toolbox for creating and manipulating PDF.